Vezha Diary #016: Lessons from the first alpha/beta tags

 The operational view: what it means for customers

 Practice shows: the most valuable resource in a crisis is the team’s attention.
-Within the framework of “Lessons of the first alpha/beta tags”, we removed ambiguity in signals, so that decisions are made faster and more calmly.
+Within the “Lessons of the first alpha/beta tags”, we removed the ambiguity in the signals, so that decisions are made faster and more calmly.

-We deliberately conduct these issues in the applied plane: solutions, consequences, conclusions.
-This approach to the topic “Lessons from the first alpha/beta tags” helps to keep the conversation useful for business teams.
+We deliberately conduct these issues in the applied plane: decisions, consequences, conclusions.
+This approach to “Lessons from early alpha/beta tags” helps keep the conversation meaningful for business teams.

 Transparency for us means not talking about the “ideal state”, but about the real status of the work as of 09/16/2024: what is already stable, where there is a risk, and what exactly we are doing next in the topic “Lessons of the first alpha/beta tags”.